lauren-esser/Better-Stock-Market-Prediction/README.md

 *STOCKS*:

-To scrub the stocks dataset I first checked for nulls and the information column.
+To scrub the stocks dataset I first checked for nulls and gathered information using `.info()`.
 I then converted the date column to datetime and set date as the index.
 In order to make sure I was looking at the same time frame for both stocks and news articles, I sliced and saved the correct dates for stocks to correspond to the news articles 01-28-2012 to 05-26-2018.
 As a last step I resampled the stocks data to business day frequency.

 *NEWS*: